semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 2. Add `queue`, `processing: parallel` at the root level of the YAML
 3. Save the file and push it to the repository

 The following example shows a pipeline that always runs in parallel.
-As soon as an agent is available, the pipeline starts.
+So, the pipeline starts as soon as an agent is available to take the jobs.

 ```yaml title="Pipeline that always runs in parallel"
 version: v1.0